martinos/validator_fn/README.md

 ## Code of Conduct

 Everyone interacting in the ValidatorFn project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/validator_fn/blob/master/CODE_OF_CONDUCT.md).
-Everyone interacting in the ValidatorFn project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/validator_fn/blob/master/CODE_OF_CONDUCT.md).